-All About The Open Source Courier Prime Font
+Open Source Courier Prime Font (All About It and How to Download)

 Commissioned by John August, Courier Prime Font is an open source and free monospaced typeface.
 It’s extensively designed to be less spotty with real italics and bolder bold.
 Each letter of this font has the same width when printed on a page for any given point size.